Explore the rich wonders of the forest and all it can teach us.

 Project Timeline

-As with any great project, El Paso County’s vision for the nature center started years before with the inclusion of a Northern Nature Center in the El Paso County Master Plan in 2013.
+As with any great project, El Paso County’s vision for the Fox Run Nature Center started years before with the inclusion of a Northern Nature Center in the El Paso County Master Plan in 2013.
 Their commitment to the project continued through the years and became more than a mirage with the completion of the Northern Nature Center Feasibility Study in 2019 followed closely by the Northern El Paso County Nature Center Interpretive Master Plan in 2020.
-Since then the County has engaged a team of designers, architects and engineers to make their vision a reality.
+Since then, the County has engaged a team of designers, architects, and engineers to make their vision a reality.

-In December of 2022, the County and the Design Team participated in two workshops to identify and focus their vision for the interpretive nature of the center as well as their programmatic requirements for the building.
+In 2023, the County launched the Fox Run Nature Center Design Project.
+Work began in earnest by holding two workshops with County staff to identify and focus the vision for the interpretive nature of the center as well as their programmatic requirements for the building.
 The County and Design Team then walked the site several times to determine the best location for the new center, one that balanced the proximity and separation to the park amenities, trails, utilities and forest diversity.